-Race - Analysis of the working age caseload indicates that the ethnicity breakdown of claimants is broadly comparable to that of last year, with less than a 1% (plus or minus) difference in most groups and only a small shift of 1.68% in the case of the White UK grouping.
-As we currently now hold data on 46% of cases as opposed to 25% when the scheme began and given we have a reduced caseload since go-live, a small fluctuation in overall caseload percentages would be relative and therefore no disproportionate change is evident.
+Race - Analysis of the working age caseload indicates that the ethnicity breakdown of claimants is broadly comparable to that of last year, with less than a 1% (plus or minus) difference in most groups.
+As we currently now hold data on 20% of cases as opposed to 25% when the scheme began and given we have a reduced caseload since go-live, a small fluctuation in overall caseload percentages would be relative and therefore no disproportionate change is evident.

 The scheme provides protection for claimants with children under the age of 6.
-A comparison of the ethnicity of those protected is broadly comparable to last year, at less than a 1% (plus or minus) difference for all groups with the exception of a reduced number of White UK (-3.1%) claimants.
+A comparison of the ethnicity of those protected is broadly comparable to last year, at less than a 1% (plus or minus) difference for all groups. with the exception of a reduced number of White UK 2%) claimants.
 This could be indicative of:

-a) current caseload trends (reduced caseload since 01 April 2013 / increased 'ethnicity' data pool) b) national birth rate trends

-The Office of National Statistics has reported that the proportion of births to mothers born outside the UK is increasing year on year.
-Over a quarter of births (27%) in 2014 were to mothers born outside the UK (Births in England & Wales,
+- a) current caseload trends (reduced caseload since 01 April 2013 / decreased 'ethnicity' data pool) - b) national birth rate trends\ - \ The Office of National Statistics has reported that the proportion of births to mothers born outside the UK is increasing year on year.
+Over a half of births (67%) in 2014 (@ 190916) were to mothers born outside the UK (Births in England & Wales.